 These funds are reported using the modified accrual basis of accounting, which measures cash and all other financial assets that can be readily converted to cash.
 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with the governmental activity in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the City's near term funding decisions.
-Along with the Balance Sheet-Governmental Funds and the Statement of Revenues, Expenditures, and Changes in Fund Balances-Governmental Funds, the fund financial statements include a reconciliation to facilitate this comparison between governmental funds and governmental activities.
+Along with the Balance Sheet-Governmental Funds and the Statement of Revenues, Expenditures, and Changes in Fund Balances-Governmental Funds, the combined fund financial statements include a reconciliation to facilitate this comparison between governmental funds and governmental activities.

-The City's governmental funds are split between road fund and general fund.
-Total expenditures for all governmental funds were \$1,841,734, which was \$34,280 more than the total revenues of \$1,807,454 for the year ended June 30, 2020.
+The Statement of Revenues, Expenditures and Changes in Fund Balances-Government Funds reflects the City's governmental funds as they are split between road fund and general fund.
+Total expenditures for all governmental funds were \$2,423,015 which was \$87,327 more than the total revenues of \$2,335,688 for the year ended June 30, 2022.

-Revenues for the fiscal year were more than the amount budgeted by \$39,510, while total expenditures were \$59,666 less than the amounts budgeted.
-Road repairs and maintenance expense which includes snow removal expenses was less than budget for 2020 by approximately \$64,000 primarily due to 2020 having a light winter.
+Revenues for the fiscal year were more than the amount budgeted by \$277,386 and total expenditures were \$364,713 more than the amounts budgeted.
+American Rescue Plan Act of 2021 funds of approximately \$782,000 were received during 2022 and are included in the budget only to the extent they were spent in 2022.